-The DS230 Strobe with Video Light is delayed until Fall 2022.
-Pre-orders for the DS230 Strobe with Modeling Light will start shipping in limited quantities starting May 2022.
+The DS230 Strobe with Video Light is delayed until at least end of 2022.
+We are currently shipping the DS230 Strobe with Modeling Light.
 Thank you for your patience!

 Three factors define professional grade lighting: Quality of Light, Speed, and Dependability.

 - Professional quality light for wide angle and macro